Usha Mangeshkar

-Usha Mangeshkar is an Indian singer who has recorded many Marathi, Manipuri, Hindi, Bengali, Kannada, Nepali, Bhojpuri, Gujarati, Odia and Assamese songs.
+Usha Mangeshkar (born 15 December 1935) is an Indian singer who has recorded many Marathi, Manipuri, Hindi, Bengali, Kannada, Nepali, Bhojpuri, Gujarati, Odia and Assamese songs.
 She is the youngest among four Mangeshkar sisters, after Lata Mangeshkar, Meena Khadikar and Asha Bhosle as well as only elder from brother Hridaynath Mangeshkar.
-In 2025, She received Filmfare Marathi Lifetime Achievement Award for her Contribution to Marathi cinema.
+In 2025, she received Filmfare Marathi Lifetime Achievement Award for her contribution to Marathi cinema.

 Career

-She came into the spotlight as a playback singer after singing some devotional songs for the movie Jai Santoshi Maa (1975), which became an all-time blockbuster.
+Mangeshkar came into the spotlight as a playback singer after singing some devotional songs for the movie Jai Santoshi Maa (1975), which became an all-time blockbuster.
 She was nominated for the Filmfare Best Female Playback Singer award for her song "Main to Aarti" in that film.
 She sang the same songs for that movie's remake in 2006.

-She is known for her famous song "Mungda" and songs for the Marathi movie Pinjara.
+Mangeshkar is known for her famous song "Mungda" and songs for the Marathi movie Pinjara.

 She is famous also for her song Chupi Chupi Gori Kane in Odia Film "Abhiman"(1977).

 She had also produced musical drama Phoolwanti for Doordarshan.